VadenGrey/reading-notes/README.md

 ### How to maintain said Growth Mindset™

-* not good at starting things
+* You will always start out not being good at things
 * Failure is an opportunity to grow
 * Trying a different strategy will help get you through a challenge